nmonhait/erhs_535/README.md

 # erhs_535
-content lecture at CSU 11/4/19
+content for lecture at CSU 11/4/19